Athletic Parent-Athlete Agreement

 TARTAN SPORTSMANSHIP

-In accordance to the Section 2 Sportsmanship Policy, Spectators are considered an important part of games and are expected to conform to accepted standards of good sportsmanship.
+In accordance to the Section 2 Sportsmanship Policy, spectators are considered an important part of games and are expected to conform to accepted standards of good sportsmanship.
 Spectators should at all times respect officials, coaches, visiting coaches/players, cheerleaders and opposing spectators.
 In addition, we will extend all courtesies to our guests in our community.
-Booing, whistling, negative comments, disrespectful remarks are prohibited.
-Throwing debris, confetti or any other objects from the stands is prohibited.
+Booing, whistling, negative comments, and disrespectful remarks are prohibited.
+Throwing debris, confetti, or any other objects from the stands is prohibited.
 During a free throw in basketball, serve in volleyball, all courtesies should be extended.

 Any violations of the above rules will result in the person being asked to leave the premises.
 Administration may add additional suspension from future events.